 SNU is committed to three initiatives focused on building new Professional Studies curricular programs, developing student services for adult students, and building endowment for undergraduate scholarships.
-The new programs include Cybersecurity (BS), taking the existing Network Management (BS) to Tulsa, and developing a new information System (AS) degree.
+The new programs include a Physical Therapist Assistant (developing) program (AS), Cybersecurity (BS), taking the existing Network Management (BS) to Tulsa, and a new information System (AS) degree.
+Note that due to Covid conditions and other enrollment challenges, a federal change notice decommissioned plans for taking the Network Management (BS) to Tulsa.
 The two associate degree programs are intended to serve as feeders into SNU degree completion programs.
 The grant provides faculty positions, renovated instructional labs and equipment, and library resources for these new programs.
 Student services will be expanded with an early alert system and career services geared toward adult learners.